dido-jr/robot/README.md

 			If tokens is empty:
 				Append token to tokens

-			else if token.info.code is equal to tokens[0].info.code:
+			elif token.info.code is equal to tokens[0].info.code:
-				For each token in tokens:
 				Remove token from tokens
-					Insert token at index o in tokens return nearest_token !!!!!!!!!!!!!!!
+				Insert token at index 0 in tokens return nearest_token !!!!!!!!!!!!!!!

 			Else:
-				For each tokenz in tokens
-					if tokenz.info.code is equal to token.info.code:
+				if token is already in tokens
 					Set trovato = true
 					Exit loop
 				If trovato:
 					Continue
 				Else: